Mission of the Graduate School

 2001 — The name of the College of Pharmacy and Allied Health Professions was changed to the Eugene Applebaum College of Pharmacy and Health Sciences.

 2002 — The College of Lifelong Learning was discontinued and its programs transferred to other units.

 2004 — The College of Liberal Arts and the College of Science were merged into the College of Liberal Arts and Sciences.

 2005 — The College of Urban, Labor and Metropolitan Affairs was discontinued and its programs transferred to other units.

 2008 — The Irvin D. Reid Honors College was established.

 2009 — The Library and Information Science Program was established as the School of Library and Information Science.

 2011 — The Warrior football team made its first appearance in the NCAA Division II championship game.

 The School of Medicine and its affiliated teaching hospitals and clinics are located a short distance south and east of the main campus in the Detroit Medical Center.
 The Eugene Applebaum College of Pharmacy and Health Sciences is also located on the medical campus.
+The Mike Ilitch School of Business is located south of main campus in the District Detroit area.
 Certain smaller instructional and service units are located in other parts of the metropolitan area.